Septic Services in Waxahachie, TX

 Who handles septic permits in Waxahachie?

-The Ellis County Department of Development at 302 N. Monroe Street handles septic permits, with new system permits at $600 and repair permits at $175.
+The Ellis County Department of Development, located at 302 N. Monroe Street in downtown Waxahachie, handles OSSF permits for properties in the county's jurisdiction.
 Since Waxahachie is the county seat, the permitting office is conveniently accessible.
 Permits are processed within 5-7 business days through the MGO Connect online system.
+New system permits cost $600, and repair or modification permits cost $175.
 Aerobic systems require additional documentation including a maintenance contract and recorded affidavit.

 Ready to find a Waxahachie septic professional?
 Get free quotes from licensed Ellis County providers